-David R. Pelizzon, 65, has served as a director since 2011.
+David R. Pelizzon, 66, has served as a director since 2011.
 Mr. Pelizzon was nominated pursuant to the Stockholders' Agreement with Squadron Capital LLC.
 Mr. Pelizzon is the President of Squadron and a member of its Managing Committee, positions he has held since 2008.
 Since June 2020, Mr. Pelizzon has also served as a director of Alphatec Holdings, Inc. (Nasdaq: ATEC), a medical technology company focused on the design, development, and advancement of technology for the surgical treatment of spinal disorders.
 Prior to joining Squadron, Mr. Pelizzon was the Managing Director of Precision Edge Surgical Products Company from 2005 to 2008.
 Mr. Pelizzon is a retired U.S. Army officer who served nearly 30 years on active duty in airborne and special operations units.
 Mr. Pelizzon is a graduate of the U.S. Military Academy and earned advanced degrees from Harvard University and the U.S. Naval War College.
 We believe Mr. Pelizzon's leadership and management experience qualify him to serve on our board of directors.

-Harald Ruf, 67, has served as a director since April 2017.
+Harald Ruf, 68, has served as a director since April 2017.
 Mr. Ruf was nominated pursuant to the Stockholders' Agreement with Squadron Capital LLC.
 Mr. Ruf has worked for Squadron since 2014, first as Chief Financial Officer and currently as Chief Operating Officer.
 Mr. Ruf served on the board of directors of Chromogenex Limited, based in the United Kingdom, from 2014 to 2016.
 From 2010 to 2016, Mr. Ruf served as a Managing Partner of Teuscher Ruf & Walpole, LLC, an accounting firm providing tax, audit and consulting services.
 He is also the President and Chief Executive Officer of Ruf & Associates, LLC, a consulting firm that he founded in 1982.
 During his career, he has co-founded a number of successful companies across several industries.
 Mr. Ruf is a graduate of Brigham Young University, where he earned a Bachelor of Science in Accounting, and he is a licensed certified public accountant in the States of California and Utah.
 Mr. Ruf has served as an officer and board member for local and national companies and associations and has been recognized nationally for such service.
 We believe Mr. Ruf's 35 years of executive level experience in several industries, including medical device manufacturing, qualifies him to serve on our board of directors.

-Terry D. Schlotterback, 65, has served as a director since 2009 and as Chairman of the board of directors since September 2013.
+Terry D. Schlotterback, 66, has served as a director since 2009 and was appointed as Lead Independent Director in June 2021, while previously serving as Chairman of the board of directors from September 2013 to June 2021.
 Mr. Schlotterback was also employed by us from February 2009 to February 2010.
 Prior to joining our board of directors, Mr. Schlotterback worked for Zimmer from 1982 to 1992 and from 1996 to 2006, where he served in various leadership positions in sales, marketing and research and development, including as President of the Trauma and Spinal divisions.
 Prior to joining Zimmer, Mr. Schlotterback served in senior management roles for Mitek Surgical Products from 1992 to 1995.
 Mr. Schlotterback is a founder of the Warsaw, Indiana chapter of VisionTech Angels, an investment group, and TDS Consulting, LLC, which provides consulting services to medical startup companies.
-Mr. Schlotterback earned a Bachelor of Science in Mechanical Engineering Technology from Purdue University.
+Mr. Schlotterback also serves as Chairman of the Board for Nextremity Products Inc. and as an Advisor for Ignite Orthopedics Inc. Mr. Schlotterback earned a Bachelor of Science in Mechanical Engineering Technology from Purdue University.
 We believe Mr. Schlotterback's extensive experience in the medical device field qualifies him to serve on our board of directors.